yashu1wwww/Twitter-auto-comments-with-multiple-accounts/README.md

 change username & password in 11 & 15th line

-and change url in 18th line and same in below codes
+and change url in 18th line and do same in below codes

 change comments which you required text where they are in cmt.py